 Zone 1A - Consists of the structure(s) and the area immediately adjacent to and surrounding the structure(s) on all sides.
-A five-foot wide, non-flammable strip must be created using a non-combustible material such as crushed gravel or rock over a polyester or fiberglass weed barrier material.
+A five-foot wide, non-flammable strip must be created using over a weed barrier material.
 This strip will also extend back under, and out to, two feet past the drip line of any decks.

 Zone 1B - Extends out from Zone 1A to 10 feet from the structure.
 In this zone, all highly flammable vegetation such as ground juniper should be removed.
-Ground juniper contains a volatile highly oil content.
+Ground juniper contains a high oil content.
 This in combination with the dead material that builds up underneath the shrub produces very flammable vegetation.
 Any large dead woody material on the ground must also be removed.
 Firewise plants should be used for landscaping and re-vegetation.
-(Suggestions of these plants can be found in the Service In Action handout provided in this packet.)
 Grasses should be irrigated when possible and mowed to a maximum height of 6 to 8 inches twice per growing season to a distance of 30 feet from the structure.

 Zone 1C - This zone extends out from Zone 1B to 15 feet from the structure.
 All understory trees (ladder fuels) must be removed as marked.
-These are small seedling and sapling size trees that can act as ladders for fire to move into the crowns of the larger trees.
+These are small seedling and sapling size trees that can be ladders for fire to get in the crowns of the larger trees.
 A few of the larger, healthy trees can to be retained for screening.
 All remaining trees in this zone must be pruned to a height of 10 feet.
 They must be well spaced so that the crowns are not touching (10 foot minimum crown spacing).
 No trees should overhang the house or decks, unless approved by Boulder County or CSFS as "part of the structure" with additional fuels reduction around those trees to insure the defensible space integrity.
 Trees should be at least 15 feet away from the house on all sides, and a minimum of 20 feet from chimneys.